unocss/unocss/docs/presets/icons.md

 # Icons preset

-Use any icon with Pure CSS for UnoCSS: `@unocss/preset-icons`.
+Use any icon with Pure CSS for UnoCSS.

 ::: info
 Recommended reading: [Icons in Pure CSS](https://antfu.me/posts/icons-in-pure-css)